-US moves to ban Russian diamonds and vodka
+US to ban Russian diamond and vodka imports

 Mr Biden said the latest steps will be "another crushing blow to the Russian economy".

-Under international rules, designating a country a most favoured nation provides reciprocal trade privileges such as lower tariffs, taxes imposed at the border.
+Under international rules, designating a country a "most favoured nation" provides reciprocal trade privileges such as lower tariffs, taxes imposed at the border.

 The US is coordinating the move to strip Russia of its status along with the European Union and other advanced economies, including Canada and Japan, which Mr Biden said would take similar steps.